EDU — New Oriental Education & Technology Group Inc.

 4. Bad News, Challenges, or Points of Concern

-- Overseas Business Pressure: The overseas segment is facing challenges due to external economic factors, with expected flat growth in Q4.
+- Overseas Business Challenges: The overseas test prep segment is facing headwinds due to external economic factors, with expected flat or low single-digit growth in Q4.

 5. Notable Q&A Insights

-- Capacity Expansion Plans: Plans to open 10% to 15% new learning centers, focusing on high-performing cities to enhance utilization rates.
+- Capacity Expansion Plans: The company plans to open 10% to 15% new learning centers, focusing on high-performing markets to enhance utilization rates.